DAVID GREENE, HOST:

 GONYEA: They were classmates all the way through high school.
 He says of Ryan...

 HUML: Certainly inquisitive, studious; yet he was a character - just great, great sense of humor.

 GONYEA: Huml runs an online local news service in Janesville.
 In fact, after Ryan was named to the GOP ticket, Huml re-posted a piece he'd done with his friend about a year earlier.
 It was a spoof of MSNBC's "Hardball" program.
 Huml called his piece "Softball."
 The questions were friendly.
 Still, some of the answers were revealing - such as when Huml asked who Ryan thinks is the funniest person in America.

-PAUL RYAN: This might sound funny to - coming from me but I'd say John Stewart probably.
+PAUL RYAN: This might sound funny to - coming from me, but I'd say Jon Stewart, probably.

 HUML: Funny guy?

 HUML: Does he ever talk about you?

 RYAN: He does.
 And actually, it's sort of funny...

 GONYEA: But the adoration for Ryan that many in Janesville voice, eludes some longtime residents.

 MARY FREDERICK: Paul is a very nice man.
 He's a family man.
 Very much supportive in the community.
 But we don't share the same vision.
 You know, that's where it stops, is the vision.